Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Conditional Group Distributionally Robust Optimization

 The uncertainty class $\mathcal{C}_{\rm GDRO}$ considers all possible mixtures of the full joint distributions across sources, whereas our uncertainty class $\mathcal{C}$ in \eqref{eq:uncertainty_class} focuses on mixtures of the conditional outcome distributions, holding the target covariate distribution $\QQ_X$ fixed.
 When the covariate distributions align, i.e., $\PP_X^{(l)} = \QQ_X$ for all $1 \leq l \leq L$, the two uncertainty classes coincide.
 In this case, the distributionally robust prediction model in \eqref{eq: general minimax DRO} reduces to our formulation in \eqref{eq:general_minimax}.
 However, under general covariate shift, the two models typically yield different solutions.

-We utilize a numerical example to illustrate the benefits of our \CGDRO\ framework compared to both the Group DRO method in \eqref{eq: general minimax DRO} and the ERM approach that fits a model on the pooled source data.
-The setting involves $L = 2$ source domains and one target domain under covariate shift, i.e. $\QQ_X \neq \PP^{(l)}_X$ for $l=1,2$; see Appendix \ref{appendix: setups} for the detailed setup.
+We utilize a numerical example to illustrate the distinctions of our proposed \CGDRO\ compared to both the Group DRO method in \eqref{eq: general minimax DRO} and the ERM approach that fits a model on the pooled source data.
+All methods are evaluated based on their worst-case risk \eqref{eq: worst-case loss}.
+Since the worst-case risk provides a summarized measure of performance over a class of plausible target conditional outcome distributions, it is well-suited for the unsupervised domain adaptation setting, where the target domain provides only covariate samples.
+We consider a numerical example with $L = 2$ source domains and one target domain under covariate shift, i.e. $\QQ_X \neq \PP^{(l)}_X$ for $l=1,2$; see Supplement Section \ref{appendix: setups} for details.
 We vary the source mixture by adjusting the proportion of samples from the first source across $\{0.1, 0.2, \dots, 0.9\}$.
-All methods are evaluated based on their worst-case loss as defined in \eqref{eq: worst-case loss}.

-As shown in Figure~\ref{fig:worst-case}, the proposed \CGDRO\ method consistently achieves lower worst-case loss than both Group DRO and ERM, demonstrating its robustness to distributional shifts between the source and target domains.
-While the model learned by ERM is sensitive to the source mixture, both Group DRO and our method remain stable across different proportions.
-Notably, \CGDRO\ outperforms Group DRO, as it is specifically designed to ensure robustness with respect to the target domain by leveraging the unlabeled target data during training.
-As the benchmarks, Figure~\ref{fig:worst-case} also includes the non-reducible losses for the two source domains, each computed under its own distribution using the corresponding true conditional distributions \(\PP^{(l)}_{Y| X}\) for $l = 1, 2$; see the exact formula in Appendix \ref{appendix: setups}.
+As shown in Figure~\ref{fig:worst-case}, the proposed \CGDRO\ method consistently achieves lower worst-case risk than both Group DRO and ERM, demonstrating its robustness to distributional shifts between the source and target domains.
+While the ERM approach is sensitive to the source mixture, both Group DRO and our method remain stable across different proportions.
+Notably, \CGDRO\ outperforms Group DRO, as it is specifically designed to ensure robustness on the target domain by leveraging the unlabeled target data during training.